-The Group provides post-employment benefits through defined benefit plans as well as various defined contribution plans.
+The Group provides post-employment benefits through various defined contribution and defined benefit plans.

 Defined contribution plans

 The Group pays fixed contributions into independent entities in relation to several state plans and insurance for individual employees.
 The Group has no legal or constructive obligations to pay contributions in addition to its fixed contributions, which are recognised as an expense in the period that relevant employee services are received.